 Anti-relationship recognition constitutional amendment

 In January 2014, private lawyers filed a federal lawsuit, Pareto v.
 Ruvin, seeking the freedom to marry for same-sex couples across the state of Florida.
+Several other lawsuits - including two in state court and one in federal court - have also been filed.
 Read more about marriage litigation in Florida.

 In 2008, anti-gay forces in Florida pushed through an anti-marriage constitutional amendment that excluded same-sex couples from marriage and prohibited same-sex couples from attaining any form of legal family status.